MohamadAmer1/2D_MINECRAFT_PROJECT/README.md

 It helped me better understand how DOM elements, classes, events, sounds, and game logic can work together in one project.

+DO NOT MAKE THE SCREEN ZOOM IN TOO BIG CAUSE THE BORDER OVER THE USED TOOL/TILE WOULD BE TOO BIG, MAKE IT 50% OR LESS

 ---

 ## 👨‍💻 Author